canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 ```

 Create a mount point for the DRBD block device.
 Non-default mount points
-need to be passed to the ``two-node-ha.sh`` script mentioned above, see the
+need to be passed to the ``two-node-ha.sh`` script mentioned above.
+Please
-script for the full list of configurable parameters.
+refer to the script for the full list of configurable parameters.

 ```
 DRBD_MOUNT_DIR=/mnt/drbd0